 Being pushed out of your job because of how you are being treated is a breach of contract by your employer and is called constructive dismissal.
 Constructive Dismissal is where your employer has committed a serious breach of contract, entitling you to resign in response to their conduct.
-We have helped Wherever you are, we can help you.
+Wherever you are, we can help you.

 To win your case, it is not enough to show your employer merely behaved unreasonably - it must be a breach of the implied term of trust and confidence or a breach of another fundamental term of your contract which can include: